7 Ways to Reduce Dementia Sundowning Symptoms

 • Having mood swings

-7 ways to reduce and manage sundowning symptoms
+7 ways to Reduce and Manage Sundowning Symptoms

-1. Track their behavior and look for patterns
+1. Track behavior and look for patterns

 Use a caregiving notebook to track their behavior and activities.